Anton-4/asciimath2latex/README.md

 I have deviated from the ascii-math standard in some places according to my own preferences.

 ## executing
-navigate to scala folder, put input in `src/main/resources/input.fastm`, output will be in `output.tex`, run with `sbt run`.
+navigate to the parser folder, put input in `src/main/resources/input.fastm`, output will be in `output.tex`, run with `sbt run`.

 ## purpose